twaslowski/open-mood-tracker/README.md

 This project aims at making the process of tracking your mood on a daily basis as frictionless as possible, by integrating into a popular messaging app that you may be using on a daily basis anyway.

-## Cool, so why should I use it?

-While this is called a _mood tracker_, mood is far from the only thing you can track.
-As a matter of fact, mood may not even be the most important thing to track for _you personally_.
-Therefore, this application allows you to track **arbitrary mental-health related metrics**, making it endlessly customizable to your specific needs.

-Maybe you're more interested in your stress levels over time.
-Maybe you're interested in how your sense of appetite correlates with your anxiety.
-All of that is doable.
-Simply select the metrics you would like to track, `/record` them and `/graph` them as you like.

 ## Usage